 How long did your progress monitoring tools take you to complete?

-How should I use the progress monitoring tools?
+How should I use progress monitor?

 How do I progress monitor when I have a large group of students with me all at the same time?